 Wallis Mathias: (59)

-Besides being the first non-Muslim Test player of Pakistan, Wallis Mathias was a fielder par excellence.
-His fielding was termed as one of the reasons for his inclusion in the team.
+Besides being the first non-Muslim Test player in Pakistan, Wallis Mathias was a fielder par excellence.
+His fielding was termed one of the reasons for his inclusion in the team.
 Mainly, he was a fielder who could bat, something that now happens with South Africa’s Jonty Rhodes.

-He was a right-handed middle-order batsman and a right-arm medium-pace bowler who took 4 catches in an innings against the West Indies.
+He was a right-handed middle-order batsman and a right-arm medium-pace bowler who took four catches in an inning against the West Indies.
 It was the same match in which Hanif Muhammad scored 337 runs.
-Wallis Mathias was an excellent Test Cricketers who faded away before delivering his best but his athletic fielding is still remembered by many.
-He died on 1st September 1994 in Karachi.
+Wallis Mathias was an excellent cricketer who faded away before delivering his best, but his athletic fielding is still remembered by many.
+He died on September 1, 1994, in Karachi.

 Wallis Mathias